python-jsonschema/jsonschema/docs/errors.rst

         set of inputs from version to version if better heuristics are added.

-.. autofunction:: by_relevance
+.. function:: relevance(validation_error)

-    Create a key function that can be used to sort errors by relevance.
+    A key function that sorts errors based on heuristic relevance.

     If you want to sort a bunch of errors entirely, you can use this function to do so.
-Using the return value of this function as a key to e.g.
+Using this function as a key to e.g.
     :func:`sorted` or :func:`max` will cause more relevant errors to be considered greater than less relevant ones.

-    :argument set weak: a collection of validators to consider to be "weak".
-If there are two errors at the same level of the instance and one is in the set of weak validators, the other error will take priority.
-By default, :validator:`anyOf` and :validator:`oneOf` are considered weak validators and will be superceded by other same-level validation errors.
+    Within the different validators that can fail, this function considers :validator:`anyOf` and :validator:`oneOf` to be *weak* validation errors, and will sort them lower than other validators at the same level in the instance.

-    :argument set strong: a collection of validators to consider to be "strong"
+    If you want to change the set of weak [or strong] validators you can create a custom version of this function with :func:`by_relevance` and provide a different set of each.

 .. doctest::